EpocDotFr/rwrs/discord_bot.md

 ❓ **The parameters order is important** unless otherwise stated.
 If a parameter contains one or more spaces **you'll have to surround it with double or simple quotes**.
-Valid common parameters values:
+Valid common parameters values are:

 - `sort`: `score`, `xp`, `kills`, `deaths`, `ratio`, `streak`, `tk`, `heals`, `shots`, `distance`, `throws`, `vehicles`, `targets`, `time`